laravel/vapor-docs/1.0/resources/storage.md

 ## File Uploads

+Due to AWS Lambda limitations, file uploads made directly to your application backend can only be up to roughly 4.5MB in size.
+This is a hard limit imposed by AWS, and updating the `php.ini` configuration file or any other configuration will not raise this limit.
+Therefore, to ensure your application's users won't receive an `HTTP 413 Payload Too Large` response, you may validate the file upload size using JavaScript before initiating the file upload to your application's backend.

+If your application needs to receive file uploads larger than AWS allows, those files must be streamed directly to S3 from your application's frontend (Browser).
+To assist you, we've written an NPM package that makes it easy to perform file uploads directly from your application's frontend.

 ### Installing The Vapor NPM Package

-If your application accepts file uploads from end-users, these files should be streamed directly to S3 from your application's frontend.
-To assist you, Vapor's NPM package includes a `Vapor.store` helper which will take care of generating a pre-signed storage URL for the file and uploading the file to S3.
 To get started, install the `laravel-vapor` NPM package:

 ```bash
 npm install --save-dev laravel-vapor